-The Solvency II surplus represents the excess of the Company's total eligible own funds over the SCR.
+The Solvency II surplus represents the excess of the Company's total eligible own funds over the Solvency Capital Requirement (SCR).
 The Solvency II coverage is calculated as the ratio of the Company's total eligible own funds to the SCR.
 Both metrics are defined by the regulations.
 During the year, the company ensured compliance with Solvency II requirements including maintaining capital resources above the solvency capital requirements and the minimum capital requirements.
-As at 31 December 2017, the Standard Formula SCR is £103.5m covered by £234.0m of capital resources thus providing a healthy 226% coverage ratio (both with and without transitionals).
+As at 31 December 2018, the Standard Formula SCR is £119.7m covered by £267.4m of capital resources thus providing a healthy 223% coverage ratio (both with and without transitionals).
+The Minimum Capital Requirement was £45.7m.
+The Company has permission to use a Transitional Measure on Technical Provisions which current has no impact on the Solvency II results.